m-lourenco0/resume-analysis-tool/README.md

 The backend is built with the high-performance FastAPI framework, while the frontend is a modern, dynamic single-page application experience created with HTMX, Alpine.js, and Tailwind CSS.
 This combination allows for a responsive and interactive user interface without the need for a complex JavaScript framework.

+## 🚀 Live Demo

+You can access a Live Demo of this project and try it out clicking here: [Live Demo](https://resume-analysis-tool-qq8m.onrender.com/)

 ## ✨ Key Features

 - 🤖 **AI-Powered Analysis**: Utilizes LLMs to understand the context and nuances of both the job description and your resume.